Yelp/paasta/docs/source/yelpsoa_configs.rst

    scrape the service.
 This shard should already exist and will not be automatically created.

+ * ``prometheus_path``: Optional path the Prometheus shard to be configured with to scrape the service.
+This shard should already exist and will not be automatically created.

  * ``prometheus_port``: Optional port, not equal to ``container_port``, to
    expose for prometheus scraping.